Azasakhe/Netflix/FAQ.md

 Probably future changes by developers will be necessary.

 - Netflix has implemented some changes, so changes will need to be made by the developers of the add-on.

+## Video

+### When you playback a video on Raspberry Pi there is no audio and video

+It is possible that OMXPlayer is enabled, so you need to disable it.<br/>
+Go to Kodi settings, go to `Player` settings, then disable OMXPlayer.

+### When you playback a video on Android there is no video

+First make sure that android video hardware acceleration is enabled.<br/>
+Go to Kodi settings, go to `Player` settings, then enable:<br/>
+`Allow hardware acceleration - MediaCodec (Surface)` and `Allow hardware acceleration - MediaCodec`

+If it still does not work, it may be that one of the enabled video profiles are not compatible with your device.
+Then go to Add-on Expert settings, and try to disable VP9 and/or HEVC profile.

+## Audio

 ### How is it possible to have only 2.0 audio tracks?